Contact tracing apps have a crucial role to play in combating COVID-19, but are we sacrificing our privacy in the process?

 We've created a table and assigned each a "Privacy Score" out of a possible 10.
 Please scroll across for more information.

 All data above has been ethically researched and fully cited.
 If you would like to explore the data, get a better idea of exactly how each country's app works, or explore the citations.
-Then you can download the full contact tracing app dataset below.

 How we score contact tracing apps